DragonGem from The Lobby, the Tabletop Bellhop Live twitch chatroom asks,

 Best Miniature Wargame:

 Mars Attacks.
 No one believes me when I say this is one of the best designed miniature games to come out in years.
 Asymmetrical teams.
 Scenario-based gameplay.
 Scenery included in the box and no rulers needed to play.
-The best part is that it keeps the humor of the movie in the game.
+The best part is that it keeps the humour of the movie in the game.
 Flaming cows anyone?

 Two player game you can take anywhere:

 Hive.
 This game is just a set of bakelite tiles with bug symbols on them in a zip up bag.
 You can play this anywhere.
-We’ve played on a bus, at a pub, on the beach, at a picnic, even in the pool.
+We’ve played on a bus, at a pub, on the beach, at a picnic, and even in the pool.
 Added to that it’s a very solid abstract strategy game.

 Hammer of the Scots – Think of a traditional chit based wargame but then stand the chits up so that the other player can’t see what they are.
 Add in a cool mechanic where you turn the blocks as they take damage and their stats change and you have the Columbia Games block wargame series.
-Every one I’ve tried is good but so far Hammer of the Scots where you get to play out Braveheart is the best.
+Everyone I’ve tried is good but so far Hammer of the Scots where you get to play out Braveheart is the best.

 The Duke.
 I love this game so much.
 You play on a grid but much smaller than a chess board and you only start with three pieces.
 The goal is to capture your opponent’s Duke.
 Each turn you move a piece or pull a piece from a bag and put it on the table.
 All of the moves the pieces can make are printed on the pieces themselves, and when you move a piece you flip it over and then the moves available change.
 Mind blown!